stanford-iprl-lab/torchfilter/README.md

 **`diffbayes`** is a library for discrete-time Bayesian filtering in PyTorch.

-It's broken down into five submodules:
+It's broken down into six submodules:

 <table>
   <tbody valign="top">